-A separate Wait List will be maintained for the following lotteries:
+A separate Waitlist will be maintained for the following lottery categories:

 - 1. HURT Veterans

-- 2. Wait Listed but Never Selected
+- Waitlisted but Never Selected

 - Everyone Else

-After entrants are selected in all three lottery categories, the random drawing from the pool of weighted applications will continue, in order to create a wait list for each category.
-Names will be ranked by the order in which they are drawn.
-The three wait lists will be posted approximately three days after the lottery on HURT100.com.
+After entrants are selected in all three lottery categories, the random drawing from the pool of weighted applications will continue, in order to create a waitlist for each category.
+A maximum of 50 names will be drawn for each category, ranked by the order in which they are drawn.
+Names not drawn are still considered "waitlisted", and further names will be drawn if the initial list is exhausted.
+The three waitlists will be posted approximately three days after the lottery on <a href="https://example.com/hurt100.com/

-When a runner withdraws from the start list.
-A runner will be taken from the wait list for the lottery for which that runner was chosen.
-If a wait list is empty, runners will be selected from the other two lists on an alternating bases, beginning with the "Everyone Else" list.
+When a runner withdraws from the start list, a runner will be taken from the waitlist for the lottery for which that runner was chosen.
+If a waitlist is empty, runners will be selected from the other two lists on an alternating basis, beginning with the "Everyone Else" list.

-If an entry slot becomes available, the first runner on that wait list will be notified by email with an invitation to participate.
+If an entry slot becomes available, the first runner on that waitlist will be notified by email with an invitation to participate.
 The recipient will also receive an invoice for online payment of the race entry fee and will have five days to accept and pay.
-If no reply is received, the invitation will be revoked, and the next available wait-listed runner will be notified.
+If no reply is received, the invitation will be revoked, and the next available waitlisted runner will be notified.

-The wait lists will be posted and updated on HURT100.com together with the list of entrants from each lottery.
-No invitations to register will be issued to wait-listed applicants after December 31, 2022.
+The waitlists will be posted and updated on HURT100.com together with the list of entrants from each lottery category.
+No invitations to register will be issued to waitlisted applicants after December 31, 2023.